 There is a distinction to be drawn here.
 Of those six firms, five are ‘nationals’– for them, their office in Leeds is just one of many dotted all over the country.
 The outlier is Walker Morris, which is proudly single-site and has no plans to change this.
 The national firms – DLA Piper and Eversheds in particular – tend to score their work in London and then send it up to Yorkshire and the other regions, where it can be done more cheaply.

 Below the Big Six, a number of others jostle for position.
 There are two more national firms, neither of which quite challenges the big boys in the mainstream areas of practice but pick up some top rankings in other areas: DWF for social housing, and DAC Beachcroft in professional negligence.
-These have recently been challenged by another two national firms looking for a slice of the action: Bristol-headquartered Bevan Brittan opened up shop in 2015 after pinching a couple of lawyers from DWF with healthcare and real estate expertise, while Shoosmiths – which has ten offices stretching from Southampton to Edinburgh – is set to open by the end of 2016 after nabbing two employment partners from local firm Gordons (see below).
+These have recently been challenged by another two national firms looking for a slice of the action: Bristol-headquartered Bevan Brittan opened up shop in 2015 after pinching a couple of lawyers from DWF with healthcare and real estate expertise, while Shoosmiths – which has ten offices stretching from Southampton to Edinburgh – opened a new base in Leeds at the end of 2016 after nabbing two employment partners from local firm Gordons.

 Then there’s a couple of Yorkshire-based firms that frequently crop up in the third and fourth tiers of the Chambers UK tables: Gordons, which originated in Bradford but now has a home in Leeds; and Clarion, which split from another firm in 2007.
 Gordons' training partner Barbara Rollin explains the firm's approach in the region: “We recognise that the 'Big Six' have been looking further afield.
 We've seen that there's an opportunity for us there – to fill the gap left by those firms, as there are many good businesses in the region that we can service.”
 Leeds also plays host to litigation specialist Stewarts Law who sweep up a top ranking for the region.